Flexible Physical Camouflage Generation Based on a Differential Approach: Experiments

 \subsection{Ablation Studies}

-In this section of the experiment, we investigated the effects of different training methods (including diffusion model modules, and initialization areas) and loss function terms on adversarial camouflage.
+In this section of the experiment, we investigated the effects of different training methods (including diffusion model modules and initialization areas) and terms of loss function on adversarial camouflage.

 {\textbf{Different Combinations of Loss Functions. }} We investigated the impact of different combinations of loss functions on adversarial camouflage, including ${L_{attack}}$, ${L_{attack}+L_{vt}}$, and ${L_{attack}+L_{nps}}$ for validation.
 Meanwhile, we compared the AP@0.5 computed on the test set collected based on Carla.
-The experimental results are presented in Table.\ref{lab:9}, indicating a decrease in the performance of adversarial camouflage in the absence of certain loss function terms.
+The experimental results are presented in Table.\ref{lab:9}, indicating a decrease in the performance of adversarial camouflage in the absence of certain terms of the loss function.
 When considering only the ${L_{attack}}$ term, the attack effectiveness surpasses the other two experimental groups.
 However, as depicted in Figure.\ref{fig:12}, the absence of the ${L_{vt}}$ term leads to numerous black spots in the camouflage, resulting in reduced concealment.
-Conversely, the lack of the ${L_{nps}}$ constraint results in brighter camouflage colors, leading to significant pixel information loss during printing.
-Therefore, by combining ${L_{attack}}$, ${L_{nps}}$, and ${L_{vt}}$, we achieve stronger attack performance and better concealment for the adversarial camouflage.
+In contrast, the lack of the constraint ${L_{nps}}$ results in brighter camouflage colors, leading to significant loss of information of the pixels during printing.
+Therefore, combining ${L_{attack}}$, ${L_{nps}}$, and ${L_{vt}}$, we achieve stronger attack performance and better concealment for adversarial camouflage.